 1.5# to 20# paper bags (unlined, no mesh, no film) making it a fully sustainable package.

 Paperboard folding carton trays and sleeves made from recycled paper and also certified compostable plant fiber.

-Patent-pending new technology developed for a vertical packaging machine: a new closing system to make recyclable paper bags.
+Patent-pending new technology developed for a vertical packaging machine: a new closing system to make paper bags.